 It's time to work smarter versus harder.
 We need a way for our content to find the right audience at the right time.
 There are tons of signals out there.
 What we need to be able to do is translate these signals and give marketers an advantage of knowing who is in the buyer's journey and who is most receptive to the early-stage content.

-This is what Prophyts Predictive ABM is all about.
-Based on pre-defined categories, Prophyts Predictions identify the right audience at the right time for your content.
+This is what Prophyts Predictive Engine is all about.
+Based on pre-defined categories, the Prophyts Prediction Engine identifies the right audience at the right time for your content.
 Imagine driving an increase of 5.8x in engagement rate or a 1.6x increase in your display advertising click-through rate.
 By leveraging Artificial Intelligence powered by machine learning, Prophyts can supercharge your ABM Program.

 Contact Prophyts to get started today, or sign up for a 30-day ABM Test-Drive.